yoinergomez/ngcolombia-workshop/03-create.md

 # Adding objects to our database

-In the previous lesson we connected our app to Firebase.
+In the previous lesson, we connected our app to Firebase.
 Now it's time to start writing content into the database, for that we need a couple of things:

 - A form that lets us write the content.
 - A function that takes that content and sends it to Firestore.